anvesh649/Facematch/readme.md

 "arg1.jpg"-the location of the image which contains the passport image "arg2.jpg"-the location of the image which contains the selfie image

-ensure haar.xml file and siamese_model are in the same folder as face.py file
+ensure that haar.xml file and siamese_model are in the same folder as face.py file

 command to run the code:
 1)python face.py "arg1.jpg" "arg2.jpg"